Android Central Verdict

 Samsung Galaxy S21 FE: Competition

-As I've already mentioned multiple times, the Google Pixel 6 is the most obvious direct competitor to the Galaxy S21 FE.
-At $100 less, the Pixel 6 is certainly the value winner, as it packs in much better haptics, a slightly better camera — although zoom is limited to less than 10x — and a more attractive design.
-I personally prefer Google's visual design for Android 12, although Samsung's features are definitely better and offer more options for power users.
+The Google Pixel 7 is the most direct competitor to the Galaxy S21 FE because of its price.
+It's actually $100 less than the Galaxy S21 FE at full price, making the Pixel 7 the value winner.
+It packs in much better haptics, a better camera — although zoom is limited to less than 10x — and a more attractive design.
+While I personally prefer Google's visual design for Android and many of the Pixel-exclusive features — including call screening and all the other great Google Assistant features — Samsung's list of features is longer and offers more options for power users.

-In many cases, carriers may offer a better deal on a Galaxy S21 than they will on the Galaxy S21 FE.
-Many times, we've seen US carriers offer the Galaxy S21 for free when you trade in an old phone.
+In many cases, carriers may offer a better deal on a Galaxy S22 than they will on the Galaxy S21 FE.
+Many times, we've seen US carriers offer the Galaxy S22 for free when you trade in an old phone.
 In that case, the decision is a no-brainer.
-Get the Galaxy S21.
+Get the Galaxy S22.
 If you get something older than that, however, be willing to make feature concessions for the price difference.

 Samsung Galaxy S21 FE: Should you buy it?